yolosec/deadcodeBlog/_posts/2016-08-03-Blind-Java-Deserialization-Commons-Gadgets.markdown

 os.write(0x34);
 ```

-As Closure accepts input, processes it and returns the same input we can use them for this.
+As Closures accept input, process it and return the same input, we can use them for this.
 Note the result of Closure computation
 is ignored.
 The key part here is [ClosureTransformer](#ClosureTransformer)

 ```